waxim/waxim/README.md

 - Audiobully: Audiobully is a CLI tool for controlling Jukeboxes around the UK, its designed as a skill for AI Agents. - https://waxim.github.io/audiobully/

+- Butt: A simple command line runner for your mac, define the command and the folder and click to run.  - https://waxim.github.io/butt/

 ### ⭐ Highlights

 - Technical Architect on CV-Library's transformation to Next.js website and Symfony microservices, using a Kafka events backbone.